b04104028/FCL_ARUnity_wholeproject/README.md

 ## Data Format
-Sample data can be found in this repository.
+Sample data can be found in this repository under folder `PersistantFilePath`

 ### Energy Demand
 {
 "houses":